andaica/my-first-subquery/README.md

-# SubQuery - Example Project for BNB Smart Chain
+# SubQuery - Example Project for NFT2 Protocol

 [SubQuery](https://subquery.network) is a fast, flexible, and reliable open-source data indexer that provides you with custom APIs for your web3 project across all of our supported networks.
 To learn about how to get started with SubQuery, [visit our docs](https://academy.subquery.network).

-**This SubQuery project indexes all transfers and approval events for the [Binance Peg Ethereum token](https://bscscan.com/address/0x2170ed0880ac9a755fd29b2688956bd959f933f8) on BNB Smart Chain**
+**This SubQuery project indexes all Collections and NFTs of NFT2 protocol**

 ## Start